Alien Breed 3D II: The Killing Grounds: Plot

 After surviving an alien invasion on the Osiris base and destroying it, Captain Reynolds's escape shuttle is rescued by an Earth space cruiser, the Indomitable, which then sets course for Earth.
 However, a massive alien spaceship, having detected the shuttle's distress signal, enters the Indomitables area, docks the cruiser, and commences an attack, taking its crew hostage.
 Reynolds awakes in the Earth ship's medical bay, isolated from the attack, and soon discovers that he is forced to fight for his survival on his own again.

 Reynolds descends to the alien craft through a shaft connecting the two ships, attempting to find the missing Indomitable crew.
 After a series of fights with the aliens, he comes across a teleporter serving as a transporter between the craft and a planet.
 He also realizes that he had been lured into their trap, like the marines on board the Indomitable, and finds he is left with no choice but to teleport to the planet and press on.
 While there, he determines he is inside an alien military compound, and discovers a computer terminal, through which he connects his mind to a vast network of alien minds represented as bright threads.
 He sees that the threads intertwine, but fail to join or exchange thoughts, and that a large mass had suffered damage, explaining his observation of the aliens' disorganisation.

 After crossing the compound's storage area, Reynolds finds the aliens re-coordinating, and spots another terminal with which his mind then accesses the hive consciousness.
 He sees the central mass pulsing with light and notices two bright red threads like his own, one vanishing and the other dim, and he infers that the latter represent the captured marines of the Indomitable.
 After joining his own thread with the dimly lit one, the dying marine informs him to forget saving the crew and instead disable the base's planetary defences, followed by images of how to use the cruiser's autopilot and then of the alien planet exploding as the alien ship, tugged out of orbit by the cruiser, penetrates the surface.
 Reynolds is told about the locations for three separate orbital computer uplinks controlling the defences.
 After destroying the uplinks, he conceives of an escape plan involving the destruction of the central mass he had seen back in the alien mind space.
 He confronts the mass—a giant mantis-like creature—and kills it.
 With a myriad of aliens lying dead or otherwise unresponsive, many of whom having apparently killed themselves after their minds' linkage with the creature had just been severed, Reynolds finds and steps into a teleporter linked to the orbiting alien ship.
 He returns to the Indomitable to which the ship remains tethered and programs the cruiser to destroy the planet.
-The cruiser slingshots around the planet's star and catapults the alien ship towards the planet at immense speed, triggering a nuclear fusion in its core on impact and exploding it, before returning home.
+The cruiser slingshots around the planet's star and catapults the alien ship towards the planet at 25% of light speed, triggering a nuclear fusion in its core on impact and exploding it, before returning home.